NirDiamant/Controllable-RAG-Agent/README.md

     pip install -r requirements.txt
     ```

-3. Set up your environment variables:
+3. Set up your environment variables (The models I used were trying to minimize the cost, but this is just a suggestion):
     Create a `.env` file in the root directory and add your API keys:
     ```
     OPENAI_API_KEY=your_openai_api_key